alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 ### Improving performance with SSR <a name="improving-performance-with-ssr"></a>

-One of the main advantages of rendering the page on the server is that we can improve the render time of the app, and so the user experience.
+One of the main advantages of rendering the page on the server is that we can improve the render time of the app, and hence the user experience.

 ```
 1 -> HTML Request